 What's Covered Under Personal Property Coverage?

-Personal property coverage — formally called Coverage C on a standard homeowners policy — protects the physical belongings you own from covered perils like fire, theft, vandalism, and certain water damage.
+Personal property coverage, formally called Coverage C on a standard homeowners policy, protects the physical belongings you own from covered perils like fire, theft, vandalism, and certain water damage.
 Unlike dwelling coverage, which pays to rebuild the structure of your home, Coverage C specifically applies to the items inside (and often outside) of it.
+It's one of the six core coverages built into a standard homeowners policy, alongside dwelling, other structures, loss of use, liability, and medical payments.
+Learn more about how all of these fit together in our complete guide to coverages A through F.

 Items Typically Covered